Venomous snakes are one of the most feared animals on the planet.

 The Saw-Scaled Viper may not be the most venomous snake, but it is one of the most dangerous snakes in the world.

 Saw-Scaled Vipers are small, irritable and aggressive.

-Because of their temperament, Saw-Scaled Vipers are a significant cause of snakebite injuries in Indian.
+Because of their temperament, Saw-Scaled Vipers are a significant cause of snakebite injuries in India.

-Their venom is similar to many other vipers and has toxins that affects blood clotting (i.e. internal bleeding) and destroys tissue (i.e. tissue necrosis).
-Bites can be life threatening and should be treated with anti-venom as soon as possible.
+Their venom is similar to many other vipers and has toxins that affect blood clotting (i.e. internal bleeding) and destroys tissue (i.e. tissue necrosis).
+Bites can be life-threatening and should be treated with anti-venom as soon as possible.

 They use their venom to hunt small mammals, amphibians, arthropods, reptiles and small snakes!